Even a potential control freak leader like me knows healthy delegating actually improves the organization.

-Match – Find the right person/s for the responsibility based on passion, experience, and follow through capabilities.
-This can be volunteer or paid, but pick people that will do what they say they will do and that you trust, otherwise you will constantly be looking over their shoulder.
-(Please don’t say there is no one to trust in your organization.
-If that’s the case, you either need to change organizations or change the leader…just saying.)
+Find the right person/s for the responsibility based on passion, experience, and follow through capabilities.
+This can be volunteer or paid, but pick people who will do what they say they will do and you trust.
+Otherwise you will constantly be looking over their shoulder and back to not delegating again.
+And, you may not know until you give someone a chance to try.
+And, please don’t say there is no one to trust in your church or organization.
+If that’s the case, I see a couple options – you can change organizations or change the leader – and, most of the time it is the leader.
+Part of leading is raising up others to lead.
+(I’m not trying to be harsh, but it’s true.)

-Follow Up – If you are the overall leader, even when you delegate you have some responsibility.
-Set a reminder on your calendar to periodically follow up with the person, but stay out of their way as they complete the assignment.
+Healthy delegation isn’t a dumping of responsibilities.
+If you are the senior leader even when you delegate you have some responsibility, even though you have released authority.
+Set a reminder on your calendar to periodically follow up with the person.
+Remain close enough and Xavailable to them should they have questions or need help, but stay out of their way as they complete the assignment.

-I realize it’s not easy for some to let go of (delegate) responsibility.
+I realize it’s not easy for some to delegate responsibility.
 It comes with discipline and practice.
-One way to improve at this is to consider the overall purposes and goals of the organization, recognizing that they can better be attained through delegation, and allow accomplishing them to be the leader’s principal responsibility.
-When the drive towards completing is aimed towards a bigger vision goal that includes delegating, letting go to achieve greater success receives more motivation.
+One way to improve at this is to consider the overall purposes and goals of the organization, recognizing they can better be attained through delegation, and allow accomplishing them to be the leader’s principal responsibility – rather than simply completing tasks personally.